mnot/I-D/http-key/draft.md

 information from the request's headers.
 This allows proactive content negotiation {{I-D.ietf-httpbis-p2-semantics}} to work with caches.

-However, Vary's operation is coarse-grained; although caches are allowed to normalise the values of headers based upon their semantics, this requires the cache to understand those semantics, and is still quite limited.
+However, Vary's operation is coarse-grained; although caches are allowed to normalise the values of headers based upon their semantics, doing so requires the cache to understand those semantics, and is still quite limited.

 For example, if a response is cached with the response header field: